Kronifer/kvJSON-docs/docs/Function-index.rst

     *Make sure that the number you use is in quotes!*
     Used to retrieve an encryption key to decrypt data.

     :number: The number correlating with the data encrypted.

-Ex:
+    Example:

     .. code:: py

         kvJSON.encryptData("key")
         # Get encryption key for first and only data encrypted.
         encryptKey = kvJSON.getEncryptKey("1")